getiria-onsongo/IaaAgDataNER/README.md

 ## Background
 The approach we will use for NER tagging is to take the existing spaCy English trained model and to build on it to recognize agricultural specific NER terms.
-We are currently working on training it to  recognize these terms:
+We are currently working on training it to  recognize the following terms:
 - ALAS = varietal alias
 - CROP = crop
 - CVAR = crop_variety